 Data not available

--No more than 1 dose should be taken in 24 hours; the safety of treating an average of more than 4 migraine attacks in a 30-day period has not been established
+-Do not take more than 1 dose in a 24 hour period; the safety of treating an average of more than 4 migraine attacks in a 30-day period has not been established

 -Patients should wait at least 8 hours after dosing before driving or operating machinery

 -In a human abuse potential study, this drug showed statistically significantly higher "drug liking" scores than placebo and statistically significantly lower scores compared to alprazolam 2 mg; euphoric mood occurred to a similar extent with lasmiditan doses of 200 mg and 400 mg and alprazolam 2 mg (43% to 49%).

 -Concomitant use with other CNS depressant drugs has not been evaluated in clinical studies.